samarshrestha720/libManage/README.md

-# Library Management System RestAPI
+# Library Management System RestAPI (without authentication)

 A Library Management System RestAPI using flask and SQLite.
 The SQLite db is located in `/instance/lib.db`